junh1024/junh1024-Documents/Audio/Surround/Home Theater 3D Audio Formats Myths.md

 ### Auro-3D codec is superior to Atmos
 FALSE.
 Auro-3D must be stored at a full 24b since that's where the data is (the lower bits).
 Atmos and DTS-X can operate at lower bitdepths so they can have potentially lower bitrates.
 It is sensitive to mishandling if it's in PCM/FLAC rather than THD/DTS-HD MA, so bitstream may not work if the PCM is tampered with (aka some scenarios with KODI).

+### Auro-3D upmix is superior to Atmos
+FALSE.
+It uses a combination of [panning & reverb](https://www.avsforum.com/threads/the-official-dolby-atmos-thread-home-theater-version.1574386/page-3150#post-61232027) to create height, and isn't very discrete.

 ### Auro-3D speaker layout is superior to Atmos
 FALSE, MOSTLY.
 Many A3D titles use the 11.1/5.1.6 layout.
 Hence Many people with legacy 7.1 speakers will get no benefit from A3D, unlike Atmos and DTS-X which are typically 7.1, since A3D 5.1.6 downmixes to 5.1.
 Also, In A3D 5.1.6, there is reduced rear & rear height resolution due to only 2 back speakers for each level.
 The layout is also uneven.
 This leads to noticeably un-smooth pans at the top/back, especially with larger spaces.
 A few newer A3D titles use 13.1/7.1.6, which rectifies problems with legacy systems & ELL back, but not height back.